The Watseka Wonder: America's First Documented Case of Spiritual Possession

 In 1878, a 13-year-old girl named Lurancy Vennum moved into the Roff Home for 100 days, with the unbelievable claim that she was being possessed by the spirit of Mary Roff, the Roff daughter who had died 13 years earlier.
 Read more | Download eyewitness account

-Roff Home is pleased to announce it will host four open houses on the following dates in October, including Halloween:
+In October 2015, Roff Home will host six open houses on the following dates, including Halloween:

-This event is open to the public.
+These events are open to the public.
 No reservation is required.
-The cost is $7 per person, and the home will be open from 8 pm to midnight.
+The cost is $10 per person.
+Hours 8 pm to midnight.
 All proceeds fund the ongoing renovation and restoration of the home.

 On the Blog: